Echuanw/001_python_tutorial/README.md

 # how to run this project

 1. clone repository
-2. create .venv
+2. create .venv and use requirement.txt to install package
-3. pip install requirement.txt